lewislu327/expense-tracker/README.md

 ## Features

 - Register account by email or FB
-- After login you can only see your own data
+- Bonding data with unique user
+- Protect password by using session and bcrypt
 - Sorting data by month and category
 - Listing seeder records from MangoDB
 - Create your expense record